BGforgeNet/FO2tweaks/README.md

 #### Level 5 after Temple of Trials
 Nets the Chosen 9500 XP after completing the Temple of Trials.
-(While it feels like a cheat, pretty much the same may be accomplished by farming Geckos, or, easier even, planting/stealing items from them)
+(While it feels like a cheat, pretty much the same may be accomplished by farming geckos, or, easier even, planting/stealing items from them)

 #### Healing revision
 This is a massive change to Doctor and First Aid skills: